-This briefing may be read in conjunction with McCann FitzGerald briefing on DACs.
+This briefing may be read in conjunction with McCann FitzGerald briefings on DACs and Migration of Existing Private Limited Companies.

 Parts 1 to 14 of the Act govern the LTD exclusively.
 The Act is based on the LTD being the paradigm type of company, with additional parts of the Act adapting the LTD-related parts and applying them to the relevant company type.
+The Act provides that, during the transition period, an existing company may migrate into any type of company that the Act recognises, while retaining most of the provisions of its existing memorandum and articles of association (although an LTD may not have any objects clause).
 Even though the DAC is the most similar company type to the existing company limited by shares (which perhaps confusingly used "Ltd" or "LTD" in its name under previous Companies Acts) the company type LTD is the new model form company type under the Act.
+In the event that any company does not proactively migrate during this transition period, a default transition occurs (eg a then-existing private company limited by shares becomes an LTD).